PhucFanMu20Nams/codepushing/QUICK_START.md

 ---

-**Note**: The admin user is automatically created during migration, so you can skip the manual admin creation step!
+**Note**: The admin user is created with proper password hashing using `npm run create-admin`.
+If you ever need to reset the admin password, just run this command again!